Flying with the barefoot pilots of the Maldives

 The life of a float plane pilot

 Farr says his father was a pilot so he gravitated towards aviation from a very early age.
-By seven, he already knew that he wanted to fly float planes, having had a chance to ride one for the first time on his birthday.
+By seven, he already knew that he wanted to fly float planes, having had a chance to ride in one for the first time on his birthday.

 "I can still remember the feeling, seeing the water on the float, flying over the cottage and seeing my mother waving," he recalls, smiling.